ManishGond/twindle/README.md

 ### 💬 Real-Time Group Chat
 - Socket.IO powered live chat rooms
 - Auto-scroll, join/leave messages, and online user tracking
-- Session cookies for reconnection support
+- Session stored temp untill all the users leave the room
 - Messages persist as long as any user stays in the room
 - Auto-deletion of room/messages when all users leave